Light bugs you.

-Preeclampsia – A complication of pregnancy, this potentially life threatening condition causes dangerously high blood pressure which can affect and injure the organs.
-Sometimes the retina becomes damaged as a result of the hypertension and this can cause light sensitivity along with other serious symptoms.
+- Preeclampsia – A complication of pregnancy, this potentially life threatening condition causes dangerously high blood pressure which can affect and injure the organs.
+Sometimes the retina becomes damaged as a result of the hypertension (elevated blood pressure) and this can cause light sensitivity along with other serious symptoms.

-Allergies – When your come into contact with an allergen it can wreak havoc with your eyes.
+- Allergies – When you come into contact with an allergen it can wreak havoc with your eyes.
 Dust mites, pollen, animal dander, and mold are very common allergens that can cause your eyes to water, itch, burn, and be very sensitive to light.

-Keratitis – This is a broad term to describe an inflammation of the cornea.
+- Keratitis – This is a broad term to describe an inflammation of the cornea.
 It can be caused by bacteria, a virus, or for wearing your contacts for too long.
-Despite the cause, light sensitivity is often a primary symptom.
+Whatever the cause, light sensitivity is often a primary symptom.

 There are many reasons you may be sensitive to light.
 If it comes on suddenly or if you have other symptoms you should see a doctor.
 It could mean that you have a more serious health condition like meningitis, mercury poisoning, or botulism, all of which would typically be accompanied by other symptoms.